Mark Morris Dance Group

 a native of Prince Georges County, Maryland, began dancing at the age of 6 with Spirit Wings Dance Company.
 He graduated from the Visual & Performing Arts program of Suitland High School in 2004 and magna cum laude from George Mason University, receiving his B.F.A. in dance performance in 2008.
 Since then, he’s worked and performed with The Metropolitan Opera, Troy Powell, and Kyle Abraham, among others.
 Comedy was a member of the Limón Dance Company from 2009-2015, performing principal and soloist roles.
 He’s also appeared as a soloist dancer in Baltimore Opera Company’s Aida and worked with Washington National Opera from 2013-2014 as a principal dancer and dance captain.
 He was a former fellowship student at the Ailey School and a 2014 adjunct faculty member at George Mason University’s School of Dance.
 Comedy joined MMDG as an apprentice in 2015 and became a company member in 2016.

-is originally from Walled Lake, Michigan and received his BFA from The Juilliard School.
-As a freelance artist, Cournay has performed in the Radio City Christmas Spectacular and with the Mark Morris Dance Group, Metropolitan Opera Ballet, New York Theatre Ballet, The Chase Brock Experience, Schoen Movement Company, Dance Heginbotham, and Morphoses.
-TV/Film/industrial credits include PBS’ Great Performances, Musical Chairs (HBO), Puma, Sesame Street, and Target.
-He has been the Associate Choreographer for My Fair Lady (Bay Street), The Wildness (Off-Broadway), Coriolanus (Off-Broadway), and I Am Anne Hutchinson/I Am Harvey Milk.
-After dancing with the company for seven years, Cournay continued on to become Associate Artistic Director of KEIGWIN + COMPANY.
-He joined MMDG as an apprentice in 2018.
+is originally from Walled Lake, Michigan, and received his B.F.A. from The Juilliard School.
+As a freelance artist, he has performed with the Radio City Christmas Spectacular, the Mark Morris Dance Group, Morphoses, The Metropolitan Opera, New York Theatre Ballet, The Chase Brock Experience, Schoen Movement Company, Dance Heginbotham, and KEIGWIN + COMPANY.
+TV/film/industrial credits include PBS’ Great Performances, Musical Chairs (HBO), Puma, Sesame Street, and Target.
+As an educator and répétiteur, he has worked with The Pennsylvania Ballet, Whim W’Him, The Juilliard School/Nord Anglia Education, and universities nationwide.
+Offstage, he has worked with companies in multiple capacities from artistic direction to administrative management.
+For many years, he was the Rehearsal Director and Associate Artistic Director of KEIGWIN + COMPANY.
+In addition, he has assisted numerous choreographers on creative projects in theatre, film, and dance.
+He joined MMDG as an apprentice in March 2018 and became a company member in October 2018.

 a native of Victoria, Texas, studied martial arts and earned his black belt in 1994.
 He danced ballet folklorico through his church for 11 years.
 Estrada earned his B.F.A. in ballet and modern dance from Texas Christian University and had the honor of working with the late Fernando Bujones.
 During his undergraduate studies, he attended the American Dance Festival where he had the privilege of performing Skylight, a classic work by choreographer Laura Dean.
 He debuted with MMDG in 2007 and became a company member in 2009.
 Estrada would like to thank God, his family, and all who support his passion.